samboy/ChessVariantResearch/Capa/Capa36/Capa18.md

-I have analyzed all 18 setups at a depth of 18 plies, 19 plies, and so on up until 30 plies, then I weighted the setups, giving more plies more weight that fewer plies.
+I have analyzed all 18 setups at a depth of 18 plies, 19 plies, and so on up until 30 plies, then I weighted the setups, giving more plies more weight than fewer plies.
 In addition, I look at the mean and median for every evaluation between 18 and 30 plies.

 Here are the results: